Checkr Background Checks

 4. Opt out of arbitration if applicable to preserve your legal rights.

+Companies conducting background checks during hiring must ensure these checks are accurate, efficient, and fair.
+Checkr background checks should never result in losing a job opportunity because of false or outdated data.
+If you’ve been harmed by an unfair background check that the company refuses to correct, contact us.
 Send our experienced consumer protection attorneys an email through our contact page.
 Provide as much detailed information as possible, and we will assess your case.